lichen-community-systems/Flocking/README.md

         });
     });

-The Flocking scheduler is still under active development and its API will change as it evolves.
+The Flocking scheduler, in future releases, will be removed and replaced with [Bergson](https://github.com/colinbdclark/bergson), a highly accurate scheduler written specifically for audio and video applications.

 Testing